djagerif/comfort2mqtt/DOCS.md

       payload_not_available: "0"
       device_class: motion

-  switch:
+  light:
+    - name: Kitchen Light (Dimmable)
+      unique_id: 'comfort2_counter117'
+      state_topic: "comfort2/counter117/state"
+      command_topic: "comfort2/counter117/set"
+      availability_topic: "comfort2/alarm/online"
+      payload_on: 1
+      payload_off: 0
+      payload_available: 1
+      payload_not_available: 0
+      brightness_scale: 255
+      brightness_state_topic: "comfort2/counter117"
+      brightness_command_topic: "comfort2/counter117/set"
+      optimistic: false
+      on_command_type: "brightness"

-    - name: Study Light
+    - name: Study Light (Non Dimmable On|Off)
       unique_id: 'comfort2_counter201'
       state_topic: "comfort2/counter201"
       command_topic: "comfort2/counter201/set"
       availability_topic: "comfort2/alarm/online"
-      payload_on: "255"
+      payload_on: 255
-      payload_off: "0"
+      payload_off: 0
-      payload_available: "1"
+      payload_available: 1
-      payload_not_available: "0"
+      payload_not_available: 0
+      optimistic: false
+      on_command_type: "first"
 ```
-Please take note of the `Study Light` example above.
-Comfort II Ultra supports both 8-bit and Signed 16-bit values but many integrations, like Clipsal C-BUS, uses 8-bit values and sets Counter values to EG. 0xFF(255) for 'On' and 0x00(0) for 'Off' state.
+Please take note of the `Light` examples above.
+Comfort II Ultra supports both Unsigned 8-bit and Signed 16-bit values however, many integrations like Clipsal C-BUS, uses Unsigned 8-bit values and sets Counter values to E.G. 0xFF(255) for the 'On' state and 0x00(0) for the 'Off' state.
 If you have a Comfort II Ultra integration that is different to the example above then adjust your `On` integer value accordingly.

+The `Kitchen Light` is an example of a Dimmable light and the `Study Light` is a Non-Dimmable CFL-type light.

 ## Hardware and Interface support